Sahardastani/SSL_video/README.md

 ### Resize Videos

-* For train, val, and test repeat the following command (change the split tag each time)
+* Although this step is optional, it can significantly accelerate the decoding process.
+For train, val, and test repeat the following command (change the split tag each time)
     ```
     python src/datasets/preprocessing/downscale.py
     ```